advance100/doc_webpack/usage-with-bower.md

 > Note: the bower package is built with bowserify and envify (`NODE_ENV = "production"`)

-So we compare three configurations:
+So we compare four configurations:

 a) webpack + bower package (`DefinePlugin` makes no difference here as envify already removed debug code)